-T-1\SCO1-1:12;

-(2) Modulation Index.
+- (1) Subcarrier Number.
+The first subcarrier is channel number 12.
+T-1\SCO1-1:12; - (2) Modulation Index.
 The modulation index for this channel is 0.85.

-T-1\SCO2-1:0.85;

-(3) Subcarrier Number.
+T-1\SCO2-1:0.85; - (3) Subcarrier Number.
 The second subcarrier is channel number 15.

-T-1\SCO1-2:15;

-(4) Modulation Index.
+T-1\SCO1-2:15; - (4) Modulation Index.
 The modulation index for this channel is 0.98.

-T-1\SCO2-2:0.98;

-1. Modulation Nonlinearity.
-The modulation process is an inherently non-linear process given the types of electronic components (varactors and voltage controlled oscillators) used in telemetry transmitters.
-Poor modulation linearity can increase the bit error rate (BER) of a telemetry link and the quality of the received data.
-With follow-on generations of more stable frequency sources, new synthesis and modulation techniques, and digital transmitters, nonlinearity seldom affects the accuracy of the present day transmitter and the signal it conveys.
+T-1\SCO2-2:0.98; - 1.
+Modulation Nonlinearity.
+The modulation process is an inherently non-linear process given the types of electronic components (varactors and voltage-controlled oscillators) used in TM transmitters.
+Poor modulation linearity can increase the BER of a TM link and the quality of the received data.
+With follow-on generations of more stable frequency sources, new synthesis and modulation techniques, and digital transmitters, nonlinearity seldom affects the accuracy of the present-day transmitter and the signal it conveys.
 This attribute is almost never specified here, and is often not specified on a transmitter data sheet.
-Test methods to measure this parameter may be found in RCC 118 Volume 1, Test Methods for Telemetry Systems and Subsystems, Section 5.5.
+Test methods to measure this parameter may be found in RCC 118 Volume 1,8 Section 5.5.
 The attribute is included here for completeness, and is expressed as a percent.

-- m Premodulation Filter.
+- m.
+Premodulation Filter.
 The next three attributes define the filter applied to the modulating signal before the transmitter.
 The pre-modulation filter is used to reduce the baseband and RF bandwidth of the PCM signal.
 Typically, the filter is chosen to be 0.7 times the bit rate.
-This value will reduce any spurious emissions in the modulating signal due to higher frequency components while having no effect on the bit error rate (BER) performance of the link.
+This value will reduce any spurious emissions in the modulating signal due to higher-frequency components while having no effect on the BER performance of the link.
 Sometimes the frequency response of the transmitter is all that is necessary to perform this function, and the filter is typically built into a transmitter designed for digital systems. - (1) Bandwidth.
-In this example, specify 0.7 times the 2.0 Mbps bit rate, or 1400 kHz at the -3 dB point.
+In this example, specify 0.7 times the 2.0-Mbps bit rate, or 1400 kHz at the -3 dB point.